HexHive/libfuzz/docs/AddNewTarget.md

 git -C "$TARGET/repo" checkout c145a6c14978f73bb484c955eb9f84203efcb12e
 ```

-If the library is not in git/mercury/svf, you may want to fallback to the old
+If the library is not in git/mercury/svn, you may want to fallback to the old
 good wget+tar.

-The script will be automatically invoked by `analysis.sh` and `build_library.sh`.
+The script will be automatically invoked in the docker building.

 **analysis.sh**